Canadian Pizza Chef of the Year – West

 CALLING ALL PIZZA MAKERS!

-Professional pizza makers will compete for the chance to win a trip to compete at the International Pizza Challenge at Pizza Expo in Las Vegas in 2023.
-The winner, our new Chef of the Year West!
+Professional pizza makers will compete to be our next Chef of the Year West!
 Our winner will win a cover story in Canadian Pizza magazine and receive a free trip to compete in the International Pizza Challenge at Pizza Expo in Las Vegas in March 2024!

 SHOULD I ENTER?